a14s/traffic-signs-detection-synthetic-data/README.md

 # Traffic Signs Detection Using Synthetic Data
-### This repo compares the results of a YOLOv5 object detection model trained on real data vs synthetic data.
+### This repo compares the results of a YOLOv5 object detection model trained on real data vs synthetic data of a traffic sign.
 It also covers the techniques used for the generation of the synthetic data used.

 ### Introduction